awsdocs/amazon-ec2-user-guide/doc_source/ec2-instance-connect-methods.md

 ### Connect using the EC2 Instance Connect CLI<a name="ec2-instance-connect-connecting-ec2-cli"></a>

-You can connect to an instance using the EC2 Instance Connect CLI by providing only the instance ID, while the Instance Connect CLI performs the following three actions in one call: it generates a one\-time\-use SSH public key, pushes the key to the instance where it remains for 60 seconds, and connects the user to the instance\.
+You can connect to an instance using the EC2 Instance Connect CLI by providing only the instance ID, while the Instance Connect CLI performs the following three actions in one call: it generates an SSH public key, pushes the key to the instance where it remains for 60 seconds, and connects the user to the instance\.
 You can use basic SSH/SFTP commands with the Instance Connect CLI\.

 This connection method works for instances with public and private IP addresses\.
 When connecting to an instance that only has private IP addresses, the local computer from which you are initiating the session must have connectivity to the EC2 Instance Connect service endpoint \(to push your SSH public key to the instance\) as well as network connectivity to the instance's private IP address\.
 The EC2 Instance Connect service endpoint is reachable over the internet or over an AWS Direct Connect public virtual interface\.
 To connect to the instance's private IP address, you can leverage services such as [AWS Direct Connect](http://aws.amazon.com/directconnect/), [AWS Site\-to\-Site VPN](http://aws.amazon.com/vpn/), or [VPC peering](https://docs.aws.amazon.com/vpc/latest/peering/what-is-vpc-peering.html)\.